kristyluk/DS4002CS3/README.md

 5. CS3 Case Study Rubric.pdf

 6. README.md

+### Instructions for reproducing results
+#### Please follow these steps in order to replicate this project's experimental design:

+1. Download all three .csv files from the DATA folder.
+This step is not particulary necessary since the script extracts the data files straight from this DATA folder.
+2. Open up "final_scipt.ipynb" located in the SCRIPT folder using Google Colab.
+Load the datset using the code in the file, and then follow the code to perform inital EDA.
+Then, you can begin the ARIMA modeling process after downloading the necessary Python libraries.
+The first section details steps on how to select appropriate values for p, d, and q values using the data visualizations created in the code.
+The code under the "Choosing best ARIMA parameters" consists of some tests and plots used to determine appropriate parameters.
+Feel free to change the parameters if you feel there are more fitting values.
+The second part of the ARIMA modeling process is the code located under the "Now actually using the ARIMA model" section.
+This is where ARIMA will use the historical wage ratio data from 1960-2000 to predict the wage ratios for 2001-2019.
+A model fit summary and dataframe of the predicted and actual wage ratios will be generated to easily compare the values.
+Then, the MSE, RMSE, and residuals are calculated.
+The code will plot the residuals on a plot, display summary statistics of the residuals, and display a graphic of the actual and predicted wage ratios.
+3. Lastly, the section "OPTIONAL: Attempting To Model Using Holt's Dampened Trend" is a little extra code we deployed that tried to forcast the wage ratio using exponential smoothing techniques.

 ## References
 [1] B. Etienne, “Time Series in Python — Exponential Smoothing and ARIMA processes,” TowardsDataScience.com, https://towardsdatascience.com/time-series-in-python-exponential-smoothing-and-arima-processes-2c67f2a52788.
 [2] D. Abugaber, “Chapter 23: Using ARIMA for Time Series Analysis,” University of Illinois Chicago, https://ademos.people.uic.edu/Chapter23.html/.